-- LWVMA and Coalition Partners Urge Speaker DeLeo to Bring AVR Bill to a Vote
+- LWVMA and Coalition Partners Urge Massachusetts Senate to Pass Clean AVR Bill

 Improving the electoral process and educating voters are goals that are central to LWVMA’s mission.

-Our legislative advocacy this session builds on our significant achievements in recent years:
+Our success in the 2017-18 session built upon our significant achievements in previous years:

 In 2014, after many years of lobbying by LWVMA and its Election Modernization Coalition partners, Massachusetts took a major step to modernize its voter registration and election processes when a far-reaching election reform bill became law.